Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Methods

 \subsection{Vessel Segmentation}

-The vessel layer extracted by TV-TRPCA could have uneven gray distribution and local fracture, affecting the accuracy of subsequent quantitative analysis.
+The vessel layer extracted by TV-TRPCA could have uneven grayscale distribution and local fracture, affecting the accuracy of subsequent quantitative analysis.
 The method of vessel segmentation can effectively solve these two problems.